AnandChowdhary/normalize.css/README.md

 styles in order to precisely target only the styles that need or benefit from normalizing.

+This fork of normalize.css includes fixes for `box-sizing`.

 [View the test file](http://necolas.github.io/normalize.css/latest/test.html)

 ## Install